 • Expense ratio: 0.50%, or $5.00 per year on every $1,000 invested

-EFAD is focused on companies found within the MSCI EAFE Index, which refers to developed-market countries found in Europe, Asia, and the Far East.
+EFAD is built with companies found within the MSCI EAFE Index, which refers to developed-market countries found in Europe, Asia, and the Far East.
 The fund’s tracking index invests in large- and mid-cap companies within the MSCI EAFE that have consistently increased their dividends annually for at least 10 years.

-Country weightings aren’t too dissimilar from what you’d find in a traditional developed-market ETF: a high level of concentration in Japanese companies (30%), followed by the U.K. (16%) and Switzerland (13%).
-Much like NOBL, EFAD is chock full of dividend-growing blue chips, including Hong Kong insurer AIA Group, Italian energy firm Enel, and British aerospace company BAE Systems.
-And it too is equally weighted, limiting single-stock risk.
+Country weightings aren’t too dissimilar from what you’d find in a traditional developed-market ETF: a high level of concentration in Japanese companies (26%), followed by the U.K. (14%) and Switzerland (13%).
+Much like NOBL, EFAD is chock full of dividend-growing blue chips like Swiss multinational pharmaceutical firm Roche (RHHBY), Dutch semiconductor stock ASML Holding (ASML), and British aerospace company BAE Systems (BAESY).
+It’s also equally weighted, limiting single-stock risk.

-International developed-market stock funds often carry higher dividend yields than their American counterparts, and that’s the case with EFAD … but at a little more than 2%, the yield isn’t substantially more than you get from U.S. dividend-growth funds.
+International developed-market stock funds often carry higher dividend yields than their American counterparts, and that’s the case with EFAD.
+At nearly 3%, the yield is much better than what many U.S. dividend-growth funds offer.

 Want to learn more about EFAD?
 Check out the ProShares provider site.